citp/privacy-policy-historical/h/ho/hol/holiday-rentals.co.uk.md

 In the unlikely event that we or HomeAway or any part of the HomeAway Group is sold, or some of its assets transferred to a third party, your personal information, as a valuable asset, may also be transferred.
 Potential purchasers and their advisors may have access to data as part of the sale process.
 However, use of your personal information will remain subject to this Privacy Policy.
 Similarly, your personal information may be passed on to a successor in interest in the unlikely event of a liquidation, bankruptcy or administration.
 Our customer database could be sold separately from the rest of the business, in whole or in a number of parts.
 It could be that the purchaser’s business is different from ours too.

 **Newsletters**
 If you sign up as an Owner on the Site, you will receive our "Owner" newsletter, which is an integral part of the services we provide.
-Travellers that use the Site will receive our newsletter when they register with us.
+Travellers that use the Site to send enquiries or who register with us will receive our newsletter.
 We and HomeAway group may offer different newsletters from time to time intended to enhance the services we or they offer.
 Users may cancel their subscription to these newsletters at any time, although it may take a short while for the changes in your preferences to become effective.

 **Surveys**